crosswalk-project/crosswalk-website/documentation/Cordova/10-Develop_an_application.md

 <img src="assets/cordova-debug-in-chrome.png">

 (The application available for debugging is highlighted with a red box in the image.)
 Click on the "inspect" link to open the application for debugging with the Chrome dev tools.

+To debug a Crosswalk application with Chrome, you must ensure that your Chrome version is appropriate for the version of Crosswalk you are using.
+See [this wiki page](#wiki/Remote-debugging-on-android) which shows the mapping between Crosswalk and Chrome versions for debugging.

 ## Debug Cordova Crosswalk